 When a depressive disorder is present, an individual can suffer from a number of symptoms, including hopelessness, sadness, lack of energy, and recurrent thoughts of death.
 There are a number of different types of depressive disorders, including major depressive disorder, persistent depressive disorder, premenstrual dysphoric disorder, and a depressive disorder caused by another medical condition.
 All types of depressive disorders will vary in symptoms.
 If someone you love is exhibiting symptoms synonymous with depressive disorders, it can be beneficial to obtain treatment.
 Well-rounded care can help your loved one stop battling with symptoms and begin living a healthy life.

-Belmont Behavioral Hospital, a hospital for depression treatment in Philadelphia, offers comprehensive support and care for those suffering from depressive disorders.
+Belmont Behavioral Health System, a hospital for depression treatment in Philadelphia, offers comprehensive support and care for those suffering from depressive disorders.
 Through evidence-based treatment and individualized care, our staff can help you or your loved one work towards overcoming the symptoms of depression, while also treating any other underlying mental health conditions or addressing any other concerns in a safe and supportive environment.
 We know that depressive disorders can greatly impact the lives of both individuals who are suffering from them, as well as their loved ones, which is why we remain committed to delivering quality care that treats the whole person.

 Helping a loved one get treatment for depression